isomerpages/govtech-stp/_rgl-china/00b-rgl-terms-and-conditions.md

 #### General

-1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller has read and understood:
+1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller has read and acknowledged:
 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy>.

-2. At the point of application, the Sponsor should submit the following information if already available: confirmed flight itinerary (including flight booking reference number, flight number), and proof of accommodation of the traveller.
-The chosen place of accommodation of the traveller in Singapore must be a non-residential address and an individual room with en-suite toilet.
+2. At the point of application, the Sponsor should submit the traveller's arrival details (including flight number) if already available, as well as the Controlled Itinerary in Singapore.

-3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken from a medical institution designated by the relevant provincial/municipal government in China and within 72 hours from departure; and (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
-The Controlled Itinerary of the traveller only allows for travel between places of business and accommodation, with limited contact with the community.
+3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken from a medical institution designated by the relevant provincial/municipal government in China and within 72 hours from departure; and (ii) final Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.

 4. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
-The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.
+The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with by either the traveller or the host.

+5. Should there be any changes in the information provided, such as the arrival date or time of the traveller, the Sponsor shall promptly inform the Singapore Ministry of Trade and Industry (henceforth referred to as "MTI") immediately via <COVID_SafeTravelEnquiries@mti.gov.sg>.

-5. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.
+6. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.

 ### **B. Terms & Conditions for Traveller**